 My interest in lobsters began when I was at a high school event shortly after I arrived in Canada from the UK.
 A container of lobsters was present to feed the crowd.
 Another student told me that the live lobsters were going to be put into boiling water to cook, something that I had never heard of before.
 I was horrified and refused to eat any lobster meat.
 Boiling the animals alive seemed incredibly cruel to me.
 I did eat other types of meat, however.
 It didn’t occur to me that this too could have been seen as a form of cruelty to animals, depending on how the animals were treated and killed.

 Today I enjoy exploring the lives of lobsters in the wild and examining the role of the living animals in their environment.
 Lobsters and other marine invertebrates are well worth studying.

 A lobster's body is divided into two sections.
-The first is the cephalothorax, which contains the head and the thorax and is made of fused segments.
-The eyes, antennae and mouth parts are attached to the head, or cephalon, and the legs are attached to the thorax.
+The first is known as the cephalothorax.
+This contains the head and the thorax and is made of fused segments.
+The eyes, antennae, and mouth parts are attached to the head, or cephalon, and the legs are attached to the thorax.
 The second body section is the abdomen, which consists of a visibly segmented region and a wider tail at the end.
 The underside of the abdomen has multiple pairs of swimmerets (or pleopods) attached to it, which help the lobster to move.

 Lobsters are crustaceans and belong to an order of animals called the Decapoda.
 The order name refers to the ten legs, which are arranged in five pairs.
 The first pair of legs of many lobsters are greatly enlarged to form claws.
 One claw is larger than the other and is known as the crusher claw, while the smaller claw is called the pincer claw.
 These claws are used for manipulating objects but not for walking.
 Interestingly, some lobsters have the crusher claw on their right side while others have it on the left side, so lobsters have a form of handedness.
 The remaining four pairs of legs are the walking legs.